ravicho/Vitis-Tutorials/docs/Bloom-Filter/3_architect-the-application.md

 If we could create kernel to process say 8 words in parallel, then we can be confident to achieve overall application performance of 2GBps.

 Also, in the forthcoming sections we are going to implement the kernel and host code.
-First we will analyze the results by keeping compute score and hash function in sequential mode.
-Once we establish the working environment, then we can implement the parallelism between by updating the host code.
+First we will analyze the results by keeping hash functions and data transfer from host to kernel in sequential mode.
+Once we implment the kernel that matches our defined spec, we can then implement the parallelism of tranferring the data and computing the hash function by updating the host code.

 ## Architectural spec for Kenel, TArget Performance, Interface Widths, Datapath Widths etc.